 - Use SmartHub to monitor your electricity usage and history.
-With SmartHub view easy-to-read usage graphs combined with local weather data to see how change in temperatures affects your bill.
+With SmartHub, view easy-to-read usage graphs combined with local weather data to see how changes in temperatures affect your bill.
 Being aware of your electric usage helps you to take simple actions to save money.

 - Set the water heater thermostat to 120 degrees.
-Save 6-10% on your bill.*
+Save 6 to 10% on your bill.*

 - Wash clothes in cold water.
 It cleans as well as warm and saves on your heating bill.

-- Set the refrigerator temperature to 36-38 degrees.
-Set the freezer temperature to 0-5.
+- Set the refrigerator temperature to 36 to 38 degrees.
+Set the freezer temperature to 0 to 5.

 - Set your thermostat to 68 degrees in the winter.
-Each degree dropped will save $40/yr.
+Each degree dropped will save $40 per year.

 - Buy a programmable thermostat.
-This device saves upwards of $250/yr.*
+This device saves upwards of $250 per year.*

 - Weatherstrip doors and windows.
 Sealing and insulating a home can reduce heating/cooling costs by 30%.
 Use insulating blinds/shades.
 Only 20% of homes built before 1980 are well insulated.

 - Electrical outlet seals (foam seals placed behind outlet covers) reduce the amount of air entering the home, especially on outside walls.
 Give your heating system a break and save money by installing these.

 - Install a low-flow showerhead.
 Save on water and heating.

 - Fix leaky faucets.
 Thirty drops of water a minute can waste up to 50 gallons of water per month.

 - Turn off lights when not in use.
 One bulb left on all year costs $25.*

 - About 10% of your energy bill is spent lighting your home.
 Switching to compact fluorescent lamps can save the average home more than $80 a year.